skip to main content

-When you earn an occupational therapy assistant degree, you get hands-on training to work with patients of all ages — helping them develop fine-motor skills, improve hand-eye coordination and learn enhance their social skills.
-Support your patients as they work on the skills they need to become more independent in day-to-day tasks
+When you earn an occupational therapy assistant degree, you get hands-on training to work with patients of all ages — helping them develop fine-motor skills, improve hand-eye coordination and enhance their social skills.
+Support your patients as they work on the skills they need to become more independent in day-to-day tasks.

 Looking for the right occupational therapy assistant school?
 ACC’s 20-month Occupational Therapy Assistant program helps prepare you through classroom, lab and real-world experience.
 Train to help patients with physical impairments, mental illness, or developmental challenges.
-Gain knowledge that helps prepare you to work with children with sensory processing disorders, learning problemschallenges and more.
+Gain knowledge that helps prepare you to work with children with sensory processing disorders, learning challenges and more.

 Find an Occupational Therapy Assistant program near you.
 Our program is available at our Orange County campus in Anaheim.